FahimSultan-cyb/ReVGG-R2Net/README.md

 ## Methodology

-The overall methodology of our approach is illustrated below:
+The models archtechture of our approach is illustrated below:

 ![Methodology](models/Picture1.jpg)